 Student Confidentiality/Suppressed Data (# and s): To ensure student confidentiality, the Department does not publish data for groups with fewer than five students or data that would allow readers to easily determine the performance of a group with fewer than five students.
 In the Overview, the pound character (#) appears when fewer than five students in a group were tested.
-In the Analysis, when fewer than five students in a group were tested students scoring at various levels were suppressed for that group and the next smallest group.
+In the Analysis, when fewer than five students in a group (e.g., Hispanic) were tested, percentages of tested students scoring at various levels were suppressed for that group and the next smallest group.
 Suppressed data are indicated with an (s).
 However, the performance of tested students in these groups is aggregated and shown in the Small Group Total row.